 Take a Petra Tour with a Baby or Toddler

 The best way to visit Petra with a toddler or baby is by booking a tour.
 Between visas, transportation, admission fees, and a guide within the park, the process to visit Petra is complex.
 A tour operator will pre-arrange your visa, provide transportation to and from the border, purchase your admission tickets, and provide a guide for your visit to Petra (which will add more depth to your experience).

 Without a tour operator, you will have to figure out the logistics on your own, which is likely to be difficult, time consuming, and stressful (particularly when you are visiting Petra with a baby).

 If you are traveling to Petra with a toddler or baby, the best option is to book a private tour.
 While this may seem more expensive than a group tour, be aware that group tours may charge the full tour cost for your baby if he or she takes up a seat in the van or bus.

 We arranged a private tour of Petra with a Jordanian operator, and the convenience and flexibility were worth every penny (and cost less than the quotes we received from the group tour operators we contacted).

 Stroller or Baby Carrier for Petra

 We don’t recommend visiting Petra with a stroller, however a good toddler or baby carrier for travel is a must when visiting Petra with a baby.
 In fact, we didn’t even bring our stroller to Jordan!

 Visiting the archaeological park is akin to taking a long hike.
 While the main road is relatively flat and smooth, most of the sites involve climbing uphill and many steep ascents (with stairs).
-You will be carrying your baby all day, so make sure your baby carrier is comfortable!
+You will be carrying your baby all day, so make sure your baby carrier for travel is comfortable!

-If you are visiting Petra with a toddler, moving up to a toddler carrier will ensure both you and your toddler are comfortable all day.
+If you are visiting Petra with a toddler, moving up to a toddler travel carrier will ensure both you and your toddler are comfortable all day.

 Top 7 Things to See in Petra